nuclio/nuclio/docs/setup/aks/setup-aks-appinsights-grafana.md

 ```

-To install Grafana, run:
+To install Grafana, run the following command:
 ```
 helm install stable/grafana --values values.yaml
 ```

-Once the pod is up and running, you can access the web console.
-To do that, first find the pod name of Grafana:
+When the pod is up and running, you can access the web console.
+To do that, first find the name of the Grafana:
 ```
 kubectl get pods
 ```